How To Calculate The Molar Solubility

 Understanding and calculating molar solubility has numerous practical applications:

 • Environmental Chemistry: Predicting the fate and transport of pollutants in water.
-For example, knowing the solubility of heavy metal salts can help assess the risk of groundwater contamination.
+Here's one way to look at it: knowing the solubility of heavy metal salts can help assess the risk of groundwater contamination.

 • Pharmaceutical Chemistry: Determining the bioavailability and dissolution rate of drugs.
 A drug must dissolve to be absorbed into the bloodstream, so its solubility is a critical factor in its effectiveness.